In the realm of the rhododendron

 It was truly a global frenzy, on par with the Gold Rush in sheer madness; hardly a coincidence that they took place in the same century.
 (While we are on the subject – hats off to all those intrepid explorers of the 1800s!)
 But this time it wasn’t gold they were after;

-what drove the old world’s most famous botanists to near hysteria was an entirely different yet equally precious prize: the radiant, multi-colored rhododendron.
+What drove the old world’s most famous botanists to near hysteria was an entirely different yet equally precious prize: the radiant, multi-colored rhododendron.
 One reason the Grand Hotel Tremezzo gardens are home to such an extraordinary display of rhododendrons is because our very own Tremezzina just happens to have the perfect natural habitat for these Himalayan beauties.
 Rising above them are the mountains; down below, their roots find fertile soil in the acidic sediment of an ancient glacier; the Lake Como air is crisp and clear.

 Rhododendrons and secret empires, intercontinental trade and foreign expeditions – now, we are getting closer to the history of our own garden.
 Everything changed when Joseph Hooker, one of England’s most renowned botanists, director of the Royal Botanic Gardens of Kew and close friend of Charles Darwin, was granted permission to explore the autonomous kingdom of Sikkim, whose borders were closed to Europeans.
 From 1847 to 1851, Hooker roamed across Tibet, Bhutan, Sikkim and Nepal – where rhododendron is the national flower and grows as tall as five or six meters, as Paolo Cognetti recounts in his beautiful novel Otto Montagne – and collected more than 25 different varieties of rhododendron, including our Rhododendrum arboreum.
 In his diary, he writes of monsoons, frostbitten fingers and snow-blindness, not to mention nasty scrapes, leech bites and altitude sickness.
 The success of the expedition was undeniable, however, and his books The Rhododendrons of Sikkin-Himalaya with its beautiful illustrations and the expedition’s diaries Himalayan Journals – dedicated to Charles Darwin! – became bestsellers after publication in Calcutta in 1854.
 The same fate awaited the rhododendrons, as they began their triumphant march across Europe’s gardens, more than nine hundred varieties in all.